• Skip to primary navigation

 Campfire Banana Boats

-There are few things I like more in life than gathering around a campfire with people I love and making tin foil dinners, s’mores and Banana Boats!
-If you have never had banana boats before, you’re missing out.
-They are an elevation of classic S’mores.
-Some of our other favorite S’mores-inspired recipes include these No-Bake Golden Grahams S’mores Bars and Spicy S’mores Quesadillas!
+Some of our other favorite s'mores-inspired recipes include these No-Bake Golden Grahams S'mores Bars and Spicy S'mores Quesadillas!
 Browse our dessert page for more of our fave desserts.

-What are banana boats?
-Banana Boats are what you get when you slice a banana lengthwise, stuff it with marshmallows and chocolate, and then heat it up til the marshmallows are soft and chocolate is melty.
-You can make them in a campfire, on a grill or in the oven.
-In just minutes, you have an incredibly delicious camping dessert.
+Banana Boats are what you get when you slice a banana lengthwise, stuff it with marshmallows and chocolate, and then heat it up until the marshmallows are soft and the chocolate is melted.

 Bananas, mini marshmallows, mini Reeses chocolate and Hershey bars on a wood tray.